 Williamsburg was the site of a major battle in 1862.
 The town was a central hub during the Peninsula Campaign and Federal control after the battle, although Confederate troops did try to retake the town several times.
 Today, the town resembles its colonial era appearance and offers tours and shops for visitors.
 As you pass by some of these buildings, take the time to find these places.

 The Confederate Monument

 Once located on Palace Green, this monument was donated by the Daughters of the Confederacy and the City of Williamsburg to remember those who fell during the war.
 During the restoration of Colonial Williamsburg, the monument was moved next to the Williamsburg-James City Courthouse to preserve the Colonial look of the area, then moved again to Bicentennial Park, where the Galt Family is now buried.
-The park is between the William & Mary law building and the De Witt Wallace Decorative Art Museum.
-This is one of two monuments in the city, the other residing in Cedar Grove Cemetery.
+The park is between the National Center for State Courts and the De Witt Wallace Decorative Art Museum.
+This is one of two confederate monuments in the city, the other residing in Cedar Grove Cemetery.

 South Henry Street, Williamsburg, VA | View Map

 Cedar Grove Cemetery

 Established in 1859, the Cedar Grove Cemetery was established in 1859.
 After the Battle of Williamsburg, the citizens were unsure where to bury those Confederates who fell during the fight.
 More than 250 Confederates were buried.
 Most of the soldiers names where known and recorded.
 In 1935, a monument was erected to mark the site.
 Union soldiers were buried in Yorktown.